BluePlay-Games/Tutorial/README.md

 <b> Once you import the file into godot, hit CTRL+S, delete any old versions, and the original zip file.

 - Once you are done editing the game, under project, click export, export as zip, delete every file on your branch, and then upload the zip to your branch.
+- Now, it will say "_ commit(s) ahead".
+Click that, Make a title that says what you did, and a description to go into more detail, and create the pull request.